-Special Revenue Fund - this fund accounts for all resources used by the School to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
+Special Revenue Fund - this fund accounts for all resources used by the School to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.

 Agency Fund - this fund accounts for all resources used by the School's Internal Fund, which is used to administer monies collected at the school in connection with school, student athletics, and club activities.